-- (a) an officer or senior manager of any Group Member; - (b) an auditor or member of an audit team conducting an audit of any Group Member: - (c) an actuary of any Group Member; and - (d) a person authorised by the Company to receive Protected Disclosures.
+- (a) an officer or senior manager of any Group Member; - (b) an auditor or member of an audit team (internal or external) conducting an audit of any Group Member; - (c) an actuary of any Group Member; and - (d) a person authorised by the Company to receive Protected Disclosures.

-In addition, Eligible Whistleblowers can also make Protected Disclosures to ASIC, APRA, an Australian legal practitioner or to other Australian regulators (Regulatory Bodies and Other External Parties).
+In addition, Eligible Whistleblowers can also make Protected Disclosures to ASIC, APRA, an Australian legal practitioner or to other prescribed Australian regulatory bodies (Regulatory Bodies and Other External Parties).
 The Company recommends that Eligible Whistleblowers review the whistleblowing information provided by Regulatory Bodies and Other External Parties including, but not limited to, ASIC Information Sheet 239 and APRA's Public Interest Disclosure Policy.